CPP-AP 3.0.1

 Important:

-7. Value actions - Function performed after parsing an argument's value.
+8. value actions - Functions that are called after parsing an argument's value.

 Actions are represented as functions, which take the argument's value as an argument.
 The available action types are: